 The seller and lender may sometimes argue that an additional appraisal is necessary for the sale of the home.
-They are well within their rights to request an appraisal, but they cannot demand that the veteran foot the bill for that additional expense.
+They are well within their rights to request an appraisal.
+BUT they cannot demand that the veteran foot the bill for that additional expense.

 What is the VA Appraisal Fee Schedule?

 The VA appraisal fee schedule varies based on your location.
 It might even vary based on the type of property you are attempting to purchase.
 For the specific details regarding what the VA appraisal fees in your state are, you can view this map from the Department of Veterans Affairs.
-By clicking on your state, you can see the detailed breakdown of the fee schedule for your area and your property type.
+By clicking on your state, you can see the fee schedule for your area and your property type.

 VA Appraisal Fees

 The VA appraisal fees are a necessity when purchasing a home using this advantageous program.
 You should know what to expect from the VA appraisal fee schedule.
 There are things they should not charge you for.
 Educating yourself on the process right now is the best way to ensure that you only pay the recommended amount when the time comes.